-The Contours Of Communitas: A Metamodern Interpretation
+The Contours Of Communitas: Both State, Trait & Stage

 I first stumbled across the word communitas in an effort to make myself sound important.
 I'd just put the final touches on my book A Collective Blooming but I didn't feel so great about printing 'Published By Me & Proof Read By My Dad' on the inside cover.
 So instead I sat down to think of an impressive sounding name for my own faux publishing company and immediately the word communitas sprung to mind.
 And while I had no idea what it meant, I loved it straight away.
 It sounded vaguely like community and gave the impression of a word that was on a perpetual victory lap after having achieved glorious victory in the Colosseum.
 And so my humble publishing house was born.
 Little did I know that the word would soon become one of my guiding stars along the journey towards a world more curious and kind.

 But what exactly does communitas mean?
 Well, it depends who you ask.
 Historically the word has been defined as 'community; a body of people acting collectively and also as 'a sense of duty and willingness to serve one's community.'
 But more recently in the field of anthropology it's been used specifically to refer to 'the sense of solidarity and bonding that develops among people experiencing a ritual, rite of passage, or other transitional state together.'
 However I've come to use the word in a slightly different way and this article is an attempt to offer up that interpretation.
 But first I'd like to acknowledge Victor and Edith Turner, Peter Limberg and Miriam Mason Martineau whose various understandings and explanations of the term have inspired and informed my own.